 Certain floating-point modes when used with software floating-point support require a floating-point status word.
-This is enabled by default in ARM Compiler 6, but you can disable it with the armclang command-line option -ffp-mode=fast.
+This is enabled by default in Arm Compiler 6, but you can disable it with the armclang command-line option -ffp-mode=fast.
 In such cases, you can also define the function rt_fp_status_addr() to return the address of a writable data word to be used instead of the floating-point status register.
 If you rely on the default library definition of rt_fp_status_addr(), this word resides in the program data section, unless you define user_perthread_libspace() (or in the case of legacy code that does not yet use user_perthread_libspace(), user_libspace()).

-1.8.2 Creating an application as bare machine C without the C library on page 1-42.
+1.9.4 Bare machine integer C on page 1-55

-1.8.4 Bare machine integer C on page 1-43.
+1.9.2 Creating an application as bare machine C without the C library on page 1-54

-1.6.4 Use of static data in the C libraries on page 1-26.
+1.6.4 Use of static data in the C libraries on page 1-27

-1.8.1 Building an application without the C library on page 1-40.
-1.6.5 Use of the user libspace static data area by the C libraries on page 1-28.
+1.6.5 Use of the user libspace static data area by the C libraries on page 1-28

-1.8.6 Customized C library startup code and access to C library functions
+1.9.6 Customized C library startup code and access to C library functions